 Students transferring credit from two-year colleges may transfer a maximum of 64 semester credit hours and an additional 4 semester credit hours of physical education.
 In situations where more than 64 semester credit hours are completed at a two-year college level, the most applicable courses to a student's intended major are transferred.
 There is no maximum credit limit for four-year colleges or universities; however, the "residency requirement" of courses to be completed at NMU to earn a degree still apply.

-If you have specific questions, a transfer admissions counselor can also assist you.
+If you have specific questions, an admissions counselor can also assist you.
 Feel free to e-mail us at email@example.com.